Chanterelle Season On The West Coast

 - Turn heat to low, push mushrooms to side of pan and add butter to other side to melt.
 Once melted, add flour, stir and cook until lightly bubbling.
 Add broth and wine and stir vigorously to prevent lumps.
 Simmer 15-20 minutes, stirring frequently, remove herb sprigs and puree with an immersion blender (or in a regular blender very carefully).

-- Add cream, reserving 2 tbsp if desired for garnish, then season to taste with salt and pepper.
+- Add cream, reserving 2 tablespoon if desired for garnish, then season to taste with salt and pepper.
 Turn off heat as soon as soup cream is heated and pour into bowls, garnishing with herbs, reserved mushrooms and additional cream if desired.